CyVerse-learning-materials/container_camp_workshop_2018/getting_started/installation.rst

 **Optional Download Extras**

-These are some extra downloads that aren't required for the workshop, but which provide some options for functionalities we will cover.
+Listed below are some extra downloads that aren't required for the workshop, but which provide some options for functionalities we will cover.

 .. list-table::